shamahdev/shamahdev/README.md

 I'm a self proclamated Front-end developer and have intermediate knowledge on Progressive web apps.
 My favorite programming language is Javascript because it can do a lot of things a lot of different ways.
 I also write some micro blogs about programming and productivity on my social media.

 - Check out my profile and portfolio at [www.shamah.dev](https://shamah.dev) (currently inactive)
-- 📖 I’m currently learning Google Cloud Computing & React
+- 📖 I’m currently learning Google Cloud & Next.js
 - 💬 Feel free to ask me about anything and everything!
 - 📫 How to reach me: [Instagram](https://instagram.com/shamahdotdev), [Twitter](https://twitter.com/shamahdotdev) or any other social media with @shamahdotdev username
 #### Language and Tools: